jacamars/Newbidder/README.md

 OpenRTB Bidder
 =====================
-This is a JAVA 1.8 based openRTB bidding system.
+This is a JAVA 1.11 based openRTB bidding system.

 DOCKER BASED RTB BIdder
 =======================

-These are the Docker instructions for working with Bidder, Crosstalk, Zerospike, Kafka and Zookeeper.
+These are the Docker instructions for working with Bidder, Postgres, Kafka and Zookeeper components.

 No Source Deployments
 ===========================

 Docker Swarm
 ---------------------------
-Use Docker swarm to run Crosstalk, Bidder, Zerospike, Kafka and Zookeeper
+Use Docker swarm to run Bidder, Postgres, Kafka and Zookeeper

 1. Copy docker-compose.yml from Project's docker/ directory.